refinedev/refine/documentation/docs/tutorial/0-introduction/0-intro.md

 </div>

-Since refine is a versatile framework designed for building all types of CRUD apps, such as *internal tools*, *admin panels*, *B2B apps*, and *dashboards*, this tutorial will focus on showcasing how refine simplifies the development process of creating a minimal yet fully functional admin panel app.
+Since refine is a meta framework designed for building all types of CRUD apps, such as *internal tools*, *admin panels*, *B2B apps*, and *dashboards*, this tutorial will focus on showcasing how refine simplifies the development process of creating a minimal yet fully functional admin panel app.

  You will be guided through the process of building a CRUD app, including authentication, CRUD operation components, and fully functional pages, all built using the **refine** framework